tedchain/tedchain-technology/README.md

     0x4f 0x43 <transaction count (8 bytes)> <cumulative hash (32 bytes)>

-- The first two bytes indicates that the output represents an Openchain anchor.
+- The first two bytes indicates that the output represents an Tedchain anchor.
 - The transaction count is the number of transactions being represented by the cumulative hash (the height).
 It's an unsigned 64 bits integer, encoded in big endian.
 - The cumulative hash is full cumulative hash (256 bits) as calculated in the previous section.

-Openchain Server Configuration
+Tedchain Server Configuration
 ==============================

-The configuration of Openchain server is handled through a JSON file named `config.json`.
+The configuration of Tedchain server is handled through a JSON file named `config.json`.
 The file is stored under the ``data`` folder.

 It is possible to override a configuration value through environment variables.
 The name of the variable should be the concatenation of all the components of the path, separated by the character ``:``.
 For example: ``validator_mode:validator:allow_third_party_assets``.